treeform/tabby/README.md

 This library is still in development and is not ready to be used.

-This library parses `.csv` files directly into nim objects.
+This library parses `.csv` files directly into Nim objects.
 This is different from how Nim's standard library [parsecsv](https://nim-lang.org/docs/parsecsv.html) works which first parses them into an intermediate representation.
-This make `tabby` faster by generating less memory allocations.
+This makes `tabby` faster by generating fewer memory allocations.

-Tabby is also simpler API and is easier to use with just two calls `fromCsv()/toCsv()`.
-Its trivial to convert your data to and from tabluar format.
+Tabby is also a simpler API and is easier to use with just two calls `fromCsv()/toCsv()`.
+It's trivial to convert your data to and from tabluar format.

-This is similar to my other [jsony](https://github.com/treeform/jsony) project that is for `json`, except this `.csv` files.
+This is similar to my other [jsony](https://github.com/treeform/jsony) project that is for `json`, except this library is for `.csv` files.

 ## Speed

-Because tabby does not allocate intermediate objects is much faster and a lot less code.
+Because tabby does not allocate intermediate objects, it is much faster and a lot less code.

 ```
 name ............................... min time      avg time    std dv   runs